jalieb0812/project3/README.md

   made and toppings or extras (and the number of extras) are added to the ordered_item fields.
 The user is then redirected to the menu page.

 6. 7.
-8 9.  checkout, updaterecords and success views serve the function of
-laoding the cart summary, checkout page and order success page.
+8.   checkout, updaterecords and success views serve the function of laoding the cart summary, checkout page and order success page.
 The upon checkout the ordered items is_ordered field is switched to true confirming the item has been ordered.

+There are also views for registering, logging in and logging out with server-Side validation for registering and logging in.

 Pizza Directory:
 Left this pretty much as it came out of the box.
 I did not modify the Admin.

 Thank you to Matt from JustDjango for the helpful tutorial on e-commerce with django!